-Be sure to send clear instructions, along with user names and passwords so assistants can get access to specialty search tools or paid websites.
+Be sure to send clear instructions, along with usernames and passwords so assistants can get access to specialty search tools or paid websites.

-for example, asks to your assistant to help you find blog topics, as well as occasionally proofread your blog or website. “your VA researches what is trending and reports back to you.
+for example, asks your assistant to help you find blog topics, as well as occasionally proofread your blog or website. “your VA researches what is trending and reports back to you.

-Follow up is a huge thing for business owners, keep updated your CRM, Whether it’s a slew of new business cards picked up at a conference or updated information for existing contacts, keeping databases current is a suitable task for virtual assistants.
+Follow up is a huge thing for business owners, keep updating your CRM, Whether it’s a slew of new business cards picked up at a conference or updated information for existing contacts, keeping databases current is a suitable task for virtual assistants.
 Be specific about your needs and expectations, and make sure the virtual assistant has done this type of work before so there’s less room for errors.